jonashackt/crossplane-aws-azure/README.md

 https://crossplane.io/docs/v1.8/concepts/overview.html

 * [Managed Resourced (MR)](https://crossplane.io/docs/v1.8/concepts/managed-resources.html): Kubernetes custom resources (CRDs) that represent infrastructure primitives (mostly in cloud providers).
 All Crossplane Managed Resources could be found via https://doc.crds.dev/
-* [Providers](https://crossplane.io/docs/v1.8/concepts/providers.html): are Packages that bundle a set of Managed Resources & controllers to provision infrastructure resources - all providers can be found on GitHub, e.g. [provider-aws](https://github.com/crossplane-contrib/provider-aws)
+* [Composite Resources (XR)](https://crossplane.io/docs/v1.8/concepts/composition.html): compose Managed Resources into higher level infrastructure units (especially interesting for platform teams).
+They are defined by:
+    * a `CompositeResourceDefinition` (XRD)
+    * and an optional `CompositeResourceClaims` (XRC)
+    * a `Composition`
+    * and configured by a `Configuration`
 * [Packages](https://crossplane.io/docs/v1.8/concepts/packages.html): OCI container images to handle distribution, version updates, dependency management & permissions for Providers & Configurations
-* [Composite Resources (XR)](https://crossplane.io/docs/v1.8/concepts/composition.html): compose Managed Resources into higher level infrastructure units (especially interesting for platform teams).
-They are defined by a `CompositeResourceDefinition` (XRD) (incl. optional Claims (XRC)), a `Composition` and configured by a `Configuration`
+    * [Providers](https://crossplane.io/docs/v1.8/concepts/providers.html): are Packages that bundle a set of Managed Resources & controllers to provision infrastructure resources - all providers can be found on GitHub, e.g. [provider-aws](https://github.com/crossplane-contrib/provider-aws) or on [docs.crds.dev](https://doc.crds.dev/github.com/crossplane/provider-aws).
+A [list of all available Providers](https://github.com/orgs/crossplane-contrib/repositories?type=all) can also be found on GitHub.
     * [Configuration](https://crossplane.io/docs/v1.8/getting-started/create-configuration.html): define your own Composite Resources (XRs) & package them via `kubectl crossplane build configuration` (now they are a Package) - and push them to an OCI registry via `kubectl crossplane push configuration`.
 With this Configurations can also be easily installed into other crossplane clusters.

 ### Composite Resources (XR)